Learn Ritalin Addiction and Treatmen...

 Symptoms of Ritalin Overdose

-Ritalin has the potential to cause overdose symptoms; however, the effects experienced can depend on the individual and other factors, like if a person is using other substances.5 If you think you or a person near you has experienced an overdose on Ritalin or another substance, call 911 immediately.
+Ritalin has the potential to cause overdose symptoms; however, the effects experienced can depend on the individual and other factors, such as whether a person is using other substances.5 If you think you or a person near you has experienced an overdose on Ritalin or another substance, call 911 immediately.
 Your actions can save their life.
 Ritalin overdose symptoms may include:5

 • Restlessness or agitation.